emanuel-minetti/sudokuTS/README.md

 is heavily based on the strategies described in Andrew Stuart's [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
 Also a backtracking solver, called "Backtracker", is implemented.
-This backtracker is implemented via ['Dancing Links'](http://lanl.arxiv.org/pdf/cs/0011047) as described by Donaald Knuth.
+This backtracker is implemented via ['Dancing Links'](http://lanl.arxiv.org/pdf/cs/0011047) as described by Donald Knuth.
 A modification to this backtracker, that'll find a single solution to a potential puzzle will be implemented soon.
 And eventually a generator of sudoku puzzles will follow.
 The generator will be able to categorize puzzles into different difficulty levels.